nayeem-17/Core-Dumped/README.md

     grant all privileges to c##coredumped
    ```
  - ### **Clone this repository and create `env` file**
+    You can import the [sql dump](./backend/src/database/schema/C##COREDUMPED.sql) file and skip the first 3 steps.
    1. **First clone this repository to your local machine.**
    2. **Change your directory to [schema](./backend/src/database/schema/).
 Then login to sqlplus**
     ```sqlplus